 Science is also encouraged via themed weeks such as "Space Week" ...
-"British Science Week on Journeys March 2019).
+"British Science Week" "Women in Science Week " on Journeys March 2019).

 Links with ICT

 The use of information and communication technology will promote, enhance and support the teaching of this subject area.